Overview of Partnership

-The LUV U Project Announces Partnership with John Hopkins Bloomberg School of Public Health
+The LUV U Project Announces Partnership with Johns Hopkins Bloomberg School of Public Health

 At its inaugural launch on Thursday, November 5, 2015, The Luv u Project proudly announced its partnership with the Johns Hopkins Bloomberg School of Public Health (JHBSPH) to establish a national symposium and advisory board focused on workplace mental health and prevention.